 coalesce() doesn’t fully replace all empty values in your query results, your result set may contain both NULL and blank values.
 To account for both cases, use a CASE statement instead of

-Selecting Custom as the formula type for either a Calculated Column or Edit Formula Action, use the following CASE statement, replacing
+Selecting Custom as the formula type for either a Formula Column or Apply Formula Action, use the following CASE statement, replacing

 Column Name with your column’s name: